The Boss Approach to Faster Learning and Stronger Follow Through

 • Do you want me to show you?

-• Do you want to try first?
+• Do you want to try it yourself first?

 The answers tell you a lot.